Admission requirements

 Answer the questions concerning language requirements under ‘Language requirements for English-language master programmes’ on this webpage to find out if you need to provide additional documentation.
 The outcome of your answers will indicate which documents you can use to prove your proficiency.

-Please note: Only complete registrations will be taken into consideration.
-All documents must be in Dutch, English or German.
+Please note: all documents must be in Dutch, English or German.

 How do we assess your application?